hpamanji/terraform-zero-to-hero-course/Day_01/01_introduction.md

 ### What is Infrastructure as Code (IaC)?

-Infrastructure as Code (IaC) is like treating your infrastructure setup the same way you treat your application code—organized, trackable, and easy to update.
-Instead of manually clicking around to set up servers, networks, or databases, you define everything in code.
+Infrastructure as Code (IaC) is like treating your infrastructure setup the same way you treat your application code - organized, trackable, and easy to update.

+Instead of manually clicking around to set up servers, networks, or databases, we will define everything in code.

-You describe what you need (e.g., "three servers, a database, and a load balancer"), and the code makes it happen.
-These files are stored in version control systems (like Git), so you can track every change, roll back if needed, and work collaboratively with your team.
+We will describe what we need (e.g., "three virtual machines, one database, and a load balancer"), and the code makes it happen.
+These files are stored in version control systems (like Git), so you can track every change, roll back if needed.
+This helps to work collaboratively with your team.

 IaC brings automation, consistency, and repeatability to the table.
 No more guessing what went wrong during setup or worrying about manual mistakes.
-Just define, deploy, and relax—your infrastructure will behave exactly as you coded it.
+Just define, deploy, and relax - your infrastructure will behave exactly as you coded it.

 ---